macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: March 2, 2018

+**Today's Progress**: I used jQuery in my Weater App project, so I thought I learn it a little beeter.
+I went through all the stuff  in w3schools.com and at the end I did the Quiz.
+I got 100%!
+Unbelievable! #100DaysOfCode

+**Thoughts:** Still thinking about my Wikipedia reader...

+**Link to work:** not yet.

 ### Day 8: March 1, 2018

 **Today's Progress**: Going through the excellent and free Practical Javascript course in watchandcode.com.
 Gordon is probably the best teacher I've ever had.
 This is the second time I do it so am at 60% already. #100DaysOfCode